 Twin Peaks Road, Tangerine Road to Linda Vista Boulevard (RTA Ballot #2) – Completed

 Twin Peaks Road connects Tangerine Road to I-10, providing regional access to northwest Tucson and the Towns of Marana and Oro Valley.
-The roadway is one of two new corridors in the RTA plan.
-Kolb Road Connection is the other.
-This section of Twin Peaks Road was completed in November 2010.
-It features a 4-lane divided roadway that includes sidewalks, bike lanes, a multi-use path, wildlife crossings, drainage structures and bus pullouts for future transit service.
+The roadway is one of several new corridors in the RTA plan, along with the Kolb Road Connection, Sunset I-10 to River Road and Downtown Links.
+This section of Twin Peaks Road was completed in 2010.
+It features a four-lane divided roadway that includes sidewalks, bike lanes, a multi-use path, wildlife crossings, drainage structures and bus pullouts for future transit service.
 The new interchange and road led to the development of a major commerce center near Twin Peaks Road and Interstate 10.
-Tucson Premium Outlets opened in October 2015.
+Tucson Premium Outlets opened in 2015.
 Other developments include a hotel and health care center.

 Twin Peaks Road was originally named Camino de Mañana.
 The Marana Town Council renamed the roadway.

 Valencia Road, Ajo Highway to Mark Road (Ballot #21) – Completed